Aggressive Driving and Road Rage: How to Keep Your Cool Behind the Wheel

 Getting into an accident will certainly affect your auto insurance rates, so in that sense, playing into road rage is a risk factor here.

 But the app also picks up reckless driving habits that are common with road rage.
 No, it won’t know if you’re making rude hand gestures at neighboring drivers.
-But it will sense aggressive driving behavior like swerving, abrupt changing of lanes, and excessive speed.
+But it can sense aggressive driving behavior like slamming on brakes, abrupt changing of lanes, and excessive speed.

 Road rage just isn’t worth it.
 And while it can be really hard to practice empathy—to look at the enraged driver tailgating you and imagine what his or her day has been like, and why they’re acting so erratically—it’s your best bet to stay safe, and stay alive.